Search SharePoint 2013 Office 365

 - AvePoint Migrator — enterprise scale with regulated-industry compliance reporting.

-After migration, the SharePoint Online search index rebuilds automatically as content is crawled.
-Managed property mappings must be re-created in the destination tenant — they do not migrate with content.
+After migration, the SharePoint Online search index rebuilds automatically when content is crawled.
+However, managed property mappings need to be recreated in the destination tenant.
+They do not migrate with the content.

 Microsoft 365 Copilot and search